Sign in →

 2. Send whole blood specimen in original tube.
 Do not aliquot.

-Additional Information: To ensure minimum volume and concentration of DNA is met, the preferred volume of blood must be submitted.
+2. To ensure minimum volume and concentration of DNA is met, the requested volume must be submitted.
 Testing may be canceled if DNA requirements are inadequate.

 Specimen Type: Blood spot

-Supplies: Card-Blood Spot Collection (Filter paper) T493
+Supplies: Card-Blood Spot Collection (Filter Paper) (T493)

 Container/Tube: